4 Common Holiday Workplace Safety Issues

 The threat of accidents also escalates when there is .
 Snow, ice, and slush—even a light dusting—are responsible for .
 On top of that, in the United States run through regions that see more than five inches of snow annually.

 Minimize travel and transportation as much as possible during the holidays.
 Avoid sending drivers out in wintry conditions unless necessary.
 Discuss these special seasonal road safety needs with drivers, and consider extra trainings or safety checks.

 Problem Three: Inexperienced or Temporary Workers

-Often, organizations must bring in temporary workers to meet the increased holiday demands.
+Often, organizations must bring in to meet the increased holiday demands.
 These workers tend to have less experience and training then full-time staffers.
 The unfamiliarity of temporary workers with safety protocols and initiatives leaves them particularly prone to harmful mistakes—which may mean catastrophe to themselves, other employees, or business operations overall.

 Dedicate time to the thorough training of every employee that is brought on—regardless of the length of their contract, their previous experience, their projects, or their company role.
 Hire seasonal workers as early as possible so they can attend all relevant training sessions before they start productive work.

 On top of decorating injuries, fires cause about .
 These fires light from dry or flammable Christmas trees as well as from unattended seasonal candles and menorahs.
 Fires threaten staff safety and may cause loss of time and inventory, particularly in facilities that are heavily-stocked during the holiday season.
 In facilities with hazardous and flammable chemicals, even small fires can quickly become infernos.